Mochizuki3310/debian_fix_apt_some_error/README.md

-Something I collect about to fix apt error
+Something I collect about to fix apt error.
+This may help.